alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 ###Apply for an ITAHC

 s1.
 Nominate an official veterinarian to inspect your goods.
-To find one, ask at your local vet or email ovteam@apha.gsi.gov.uk. s2.
+To find one, ask at your local vet or email <ovteam@apha.gsi.gov.uk>. s2.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do) if you’ve not used it before. s3.
 [Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the germplasm you’re exporting. s4.
 Contact the [Animal and Plant Health Agency (APHA)](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) or [DEARA](https://www.daera-ni.gov.uk/contact) in Northern Ireland - tell them that the ITAHC has been created and give them details of your official veterinarian.